3CordGuy/rayfirmations/README.md

 ### Response Types

 - **Ephemeral**: Initial responses are private to the user
-- **In-Channel**: When "Rayfirm" is clicked, the message is shared publicly
+- **In-Channel**: When "Rayfirm" is clicked, the message is shared publicly with italic formatting

 ## Architecture